 One point I do want to mention is one that maybe the author himself may not have appreciated, and that is his apparent sense of humour.
 Without any spoilers, there are a set of interactions between The Girl and Jasper that are, quite simply, very funny.
 It was unexpected in the context of the story that was being told and I’d love to see Scott incorporate more of his humour into future work.

-As a final rating I can only give this a 4/10.
 I admire Scott’s boldness in the themes he tackles with a debut work, going this dark immediately shows that he is confident in the subject matter that he wants to address.
 Unfortunately it was the quality of the writing itself that let this down, though I expect to see improvements in his next work.

 Reviewed by PD Richmond